sorenmacbeth/flambo/Tutorial.md

                               f/cache)
 ```

-Again, caching the RDD for future actions.
+We cache the RDD for future actions.

 Finally, to see the output of our example application we `collect` all the elements of our tf-idf RDD as a Clojure array, sort them by tf-idf weight, and for illustration print the top 10 to standard out: